 The Federal Trade Commission (FTC) is the government agency responsible for tracking complaints about most scams.
 You can file a complaint online at the FTC website or by calling its consumer response center at (1-877-382-4357).

 Review your credit report and freeze it if necessary.
 To verify that your personal information hasn’t fallen into the wrong hands, it’s important to review your credit closely.
-Normally, you’re entitled to one free credit report a year, but all three credit bureaus — Equifax, Experian and Transunion — are now allowing consumers to pull their credit report every week through April 2022.
+Normally, you’re entitled to one free credit report a year, but all three credit bureaus — Equifax, Experian and Transunion — are now allowing consumers to pull their credit report every week through the end of 2022.
 You can access your free reports at AnnualCreditReport.com.

 If you suspect a scammer already got their hands on your information, freezing your credit is one option for mitigating the potential damage.
 It’s free, doesn’t affect your credit score and restricts access to your credit report, which could keep an identity thief from getting the information they need to commit fraud.

 To place a freeze on your credit, you’ll need to contact each of the three nationwide credit bureaus, directly.
 The bureaus will place a freeze for free, but if a third party offers to freeze your credit for a fee, this is also a scam.